Tenacious and the center of attention, the Morkie is a toy-sized breed of dog that is fun-loving and full of life.

 When you bring home your Yorktese puppy, it can become very easy to baby them, especially since the breed is attention-seeking; however, it is important to give them consistent rules and to start training right away.

-By doing so, you can help reduce the risk of creating behavior problems due to small dog syndrome.
+Doing so can help reduce the risk of creating behavior problems due to small dog syndrome.

 Close Relatives of the Morkie